zouharvi/uds-rug-student/README.md

 ### Expectations

-With the assumption that our hypothesis holds, we expect to see a higher performance among participants in the adaptive colour pallete condition.
+With the assumption that our hypothesis holds, we expect to see a higher performance among participants in the adaptive colour pallete condition with their own selection.
-The non-adaptive colour pallete should show a significantly lower performance among subjects.
+The random colour pallete should show a significantly lower performance among subjects, similar to no palette (though higher in E1 because of additional hints).
 This would indicate that the perception (user defined) of a colour with a certain level of hardness allows the participant to scale their focus to match these and hence learn faster.
-The no-colour pallete condition is a control group which serves as a performance baseline.
 A similar performance in this group to the non-adaptive colour pallete group indicates that the colours do not serve merely as context cues with one to one relationship among colours and words.
 A colour that we associate with hardness will tend to cue us on paying extra attention to the learning process.
 These cues will further help the learner pace their focus in relation to the context.
-We further hope to investigate the experimental results in determining if certain palettes are globally identified with a certain level of hardness.
-These findings may enable us in building a UI that makes fact learning more efficient.
+We believe that E1 will have better performance than E0 because of the similar reasons to those proposed by Van den broek (2019).

 ### Research questions

 - Does the perception of colours with a level of hardness serve as cues for distributing focus across tasks in learning better?
+- - We compare groups in the first factor (P0, P1, P2)
 - Is there a prominent global colour pallete associated with the different levels of difficulty?

-- TODO: what specifically are we measuring? how do we know our method is good or bad? -V
-- TODO: specific research questions, ideally a list -V.
-- TODO: V. thinks that E1 will have better performance than E0
+- - Which of the palettes is preffered (we expect imbalanced distribution)
+- - Across the first two factors (P-A), does any lead to the best results as evaluated by either E0 or E1

 ## References

-Van den Broek, G. S., Segers, E., Van Rijn, H., Takashima, A., & Verhoeven, L. (2019).
+- Van den Broek, G. S., Segers, E., Van Rijn, H., Takashima, A., & Verhoeven, L. (2019).
 Effects of elaborate feedback during practice tests: Costs and benefits of retrieval prompts.
 Journal of Experimental Psychology: Applied, 25(4), 588.
-Mathôt, S., Schreij, D., & Theeuwes, J. (2012).
+- Mathôt, S., Schreij, D., & Theeuwes, J. (2012).
 OpenSesame: An open-source, graphical experiment builder for the social sciences.
 Behavior Research Methods, 44(2), 314-324.